ciur/papermerge/README.md

 *Document* in context of this software is needed.

 For Papermerge a document is anything which is a good candidate for archiving - some piece of information which is not editable but you need to store it for future reference.
-For example recipes are perfect examples - you don't need to "read" receipts everyday, but eventually you will need them for your tax declaration for example.
-In this sense - scanned documents which are usually in PDF or TIFF format are a perfect match as well.
+For example receipts are perfect examples - you don't need to read receipts everyday, but eventually you will need them for your tax declaration.
+In this sense - scanned documents, which are usually in PDF or TIFF format, are a perfect match.

 Out of scope (at least of near future) are Office documents (ODT, DOCX....), text files (notes) which usually are editable.